Banking in Manchester: Commerce in Manchester

 Manchester was cotton.
 In the early nineteenth century, there was some cotton manufacturing around Redhill Street in Ancoats, but as the century progressed spinning moved away from the city centre, to towns such as Bolton and Oldham, and weaving further away towards north and east Lancashire.
 Manchester was where the merchants met to sell their grey cloth.
-Manchester merchants, bought the grey (unfinished cloth had it bleached, dyed and printed and finishes and packed.
-He finances the cloth until it is bought by a foreign importer.
+Manchester merchants bought the grey (unfinished) cloth, had it bleached, dyed and printed and finished and packed.
+These merchants finance the cloth until it is bought by a foreign importer.
 Some merchants import cotton, and have cotton mills in Bombay or Shanghai while also exporting there.
 They met to trade twice a week at the Royal Exchange building, on the largest trading floor in the world.
 Eight thousand members would have an allocated spot on the floor.
 Trading was a quiet matter between buyer and seller.
 Around the city were the warehouses that acted as showrooms and packing facilities.
-Near the stations were the shipping warehouses of the railway companies.
+Near the railway stations were the shipping warehouses of the railway companies.